 What Are Dental Implants?

-A dental implant is a metal post that is surgically implanted into the jawbone below the gums.
-This post then fuses to the jawbone and provides a sturdy support to fake teeth.
-Dental implants provide a number of benefits for those that need dentures, partials, or even a single fake tooth.
+A dental tooth implant is a metal post that is surgically implanted into the jawbone below the gums.
+This post then fuses to the jawbone and provides a sturdy support for permanent teeth replacements.
+Dental tooth implants provide a number of benefits for those that need dentures, partials, or even a single fake tooth.
 They are much more secure than other options and don't slip when eating or speaking.
 Dental implants provide a more permanent and normal-feeling solution to those with fake teeth.

 How To Get Implants?